What is Expungement and How Can It Help Your Job Search?

 Even a low-level misdemeanor conviction on your record can stand in your way of getting a job.
 Expungement means that you can legally say “no” to an employer’s question about whether or not you’ve ever been arrested or convicted of any crimes.
 It can change your life, but it’s not done automatically.
 You have to apply for one, follow state procedural laws, and pay a fee.

-If you are wondering whether you are eligible for a misdemeanor or felony expungement, contact experienced Louisiana expungement attorney Chris Roy Jr, founder of the Chris J. Roy, Jr. Law Firm.
+If you are wondering whether you are eligible for a misdemeanor or felony expungement, contact experienced Louisiana Personal injury attorney Chris Roy Jr, founder of the Chris J. Roy, Jr. Law Firm.
 Having practiced law for nearly 30 years, he takes pride in helping job seekers with criminal records in Alexandria, Pineville, Rapides Parish, Grant Parish, Avoyelles Parish, Allen Parish, Vernon Parish, and throughout Central Louisiana.
 Benefit from his assistance and knowledge by contacting the firm for a free initial consultation.
 Call 1-318-487-9537 to get help today.